‘Please help us bring Nancy Guthrie home,’ FBI pleads as search stretches into third day

 The anchor’s security team has also been in touch with the sheriff’s department, Nanos said, adding law enforcement is not aware of any threats against the TV anchor.

-“Thank you for lifting your prayers with ours for our beloved mom, our dearest Nancy,” Savannah Guthrie wrote in an Instagram post late Monday, describing her mother as a “a woman of deep conviction, a good and faithful servant.”
+“Thank you for lifting your prayers with ours for our beloved mom, our dearest Nancy,” Savannah Guthrie wrote in an Instagram post late Monday.

 “Raise your prayers with us and believe with us that she will be lifted by them in this very moment.
 We need you,” she wrote, quoting a Bible passage from Isaiah before ending with a solemn message: “Bring her home.”